scalacenter/scala-advent-of-code/docs/puzzles/day4.md

   def parse(inputBoard: String): Board = ???
 ```

-Let's start easy, assuming we have a line, how do we find all the numbers?
+Let's start from the ground up.
+Assuming we have a line, how do we find all the numbers?
-We can use a [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)(Regexes):
+We can use a [regular expression](https://en.wikipedia.org/wiki/Regular_expression)(Regexes):
  - "digit" -> `\d`
  - "one or more" -> `+`
  - "one or more digits" -> `\d+`